Asteatotic dermatitis L30.8

 This section has been translated automatically.

-Dehydration or destruction of the natural skin protection e.g. after excessive use of soaps or shower products in daily body care.
-More rarely caused by malnutrition, vulgar ichthyosis, anorexia nervosa, neurological underlying diseases (e.g. in alcohol abuse) or after systemic drug therapies (e.g. isotretinoin, indinavir, bevacizumab).
-The findings of exsiccation dermatitis may also manifest in hypaesthetic skin (regardless of the age of the affected person) (Cassler NM et al. 2014).
+Dehydration or destruction of the natural skin protection, e.g. after excessive use of soaps or shower gels in daily personal hygiene.
+More rarely caused by malnutrition, vulgar ichthyosis, anorexia nervosa, underlying neurological diseases (e.g. alcohol abuse) or after systemic drug therapies (e.g. isotretinoin, indinavir, bevacizumab).
+The risk of eczema is increased by around 30%, particularly in older people who take antihypertensive medication (Ye et al. 2024).
+There is a further, albeit lower, risk for ACE inhibitors and beta-blockers.

 Manifestation